Pier One Sydney Harbour

 This has to be the city’s most underrated hotel when it comes to Harbour Bridge views.
 We tried it firsthand and can guarantee it’ll take your breath away, along with $1499 per night if you book room number 214.
 It’s a stunning suite with a massive stand-alone bath overlooking the harbour and Luna Park.

-A 15th-floor suite with almost 180-degree views of Darling Harbour in a five-star Sydney hotel for $499 is, in our book, a bargain.
-Particularly, when it means dress-circle views of the 50-metre-high Cockle Bay fountains complete with fireworks, LEDs and projections during the Vivid season.
+A 15th-floor suite with almost 180-degree views of Darling Harbour in a five-star Sydney hotel for $597 is, in our book, a bargain.
+Particularly, when it means dress-circle views of the water fountain, light and laser experience of Cockle Bay's Fantastic Oceans display during the Vivid season.
 Ask for room number 1591 – it offers the best Darling Harbour views in town.

 Fraser Suites Sydney